MaxHalford/eaopt/README.md

 - `min` and `max` are the boundaries from which the initial values are sampled from
 - `w` is the velocity amplifier
 - `parallel` determines if the particles are evaluated in parallel or not
-- `rng` is a random number generator, you can set it to `nil` if you don't care for reproducibility
+- `rng` is a random number generator, you can set it to `nil` if you want it to be random

 ### Differential evolution